 Cruel Mercy: In Part II, Miyagi humiliates Kreese, later saying his life is punishment enough for him.

 Deadly Dodging: When Kreese attacks Mr Miyagi at the start of the second film he never hits back just dodging while Kreese punches through two car windows (definitely not Soft Glass).
-Taken up to 11 in the remake.
+Taken Up to Eleven in the remake.

 Even Evil Has Standards: Even bullies like Bobby and Johnny balk when ordered to injure Daniel, though Kreese ultimately intimidates them into it.